nmistry096/CloudFS-PHP/doc/source/index.rst

 - :php:meth:`Move Items <Filesystem::move>`

   You can move a list of items to a new location in the file system.
-If the contents in the destination folder conflicts with the moving items you can either RENAME, OVERWRITE, REUSE or FAIL the operation.
+If the contents in the destination folder conflicts with the moving items you can either RENAME, OVERWRITE or FAIL the operation.

       ::